Last updated on April 28, 2022

 This graph is based on a single entry into both Day 1 and Day 2, though.
 Multiple entries into Day 1 will result in a lower profit curve.

 Arena Opens: The Future

-With the success of the first Arena Open and soon the second, it’s hard not to be excited about what comes next!
-When it comes to future formats, WotC has already announced their plan to hold Opens with different formats, including potential draft events.
-With Amonkhet Remastered and Pioneer Masters on the roadmap for the future, this probably isn’t the last time we’ll see the Historic Constructed format.
+With the success of the first Arena Open and those after, it’s hard not to be excited about what comes next!
+When it comes to future formats, WotC has already announced their plan to hold Opens with different formats, including an Arena Open in Draft.

 And Now You Know